dkz2r/latex-novice-academic-publishing/episodes/04-document-classes.md

 :::::::::::::::::::::::: solution

-## Output
+## Answer

 `presentation` is not a standard LaTeX document class - the correct class is `slides`.
 Also `memoir` is not a standard LaTeX document class, but a third-party class.

 :::::::::::::::::::::::::::::::::